Skip to Content, Navigation, or Footer.

 “The togetherness of our team, the love we all got for each other, allows us not to break apart during adversity,” Clayton Jr. said.
 “We just stay together in those moments.”

 The next frame comes moments earlier, with a minute and a half left in the second half.
-Clayton Jr. is on the ground, after having heaved up a layup through heavy contact, collapsed among the many photographers eagerly snapping photos of the weathered star.
+Clayton Jr. is on the ground, collapsed among the many photographers eagerly snapping photos of the weathered star.

 The ball had gone in, and with a shove from Auburn senior guard Denver Jones, Clayton Jr. had to get up and head to the line.
-That made it a six-point game in the closing moments, Florida’s largest lead of the day to that point, and yet he didn’t look fazed whatsoever.
+That made it a six-point game in the closing moments — Florida’s largest lead of the day — and yet he didn’t look amused.
+Maybe it wasn’t a hard enough shot?
+Six of his 11 makes on Saturday were layups, as the vaunted Auburn frontcourt, led by senior All-American forward Johni Broome, had no response when Clayton Jr. drove.

-“He's incredible,” Florida sophomore forward Thomas Haugh said after the game, taking a brief moment to define his thoughts.
+“He's incredible,” Florida sophomore forward Thomas Haugh said, taking a brief moment to define his thoughts.
 “We trust him in those situations.
 He knocks down big shots day after day.”

 But it was his 20 second-half points that made the difference.

 That, as they say, isn’t normal.
-It also isn’t surprising.
+It also isn’t shocking.

-Only a week earlier, it was Clayton Jr. who pushed Florida to the Final Four, knocking down a string of arduous shots to complete a 10-point Elite Eight comeback.
-At the time, it was hard to imagine the senior eclipsing that moment.
-Who else’s last couple weeks have featured All-American celebrations, player of the year nominations and a 24.6 points per game clip in the NCAA Tournament?
-(Which, for that matter, would’ve led the nation this year.)
+Only a week earlier, it was Clayton Jr. who propelled Florida to the Final Four, knocking down a string of arduous shots to complete a 10-point Elite Eight comeback.
+It was hard to imagine the senior eclipsing that moment.
+Alas, who else’s last couple weeks have featured All-American celebrations, player of the year nominations and a 24.6 points per game clip in the NCAA Tournament?

 Enjoy what you're reading?
 Get content from The Alligator delivered to your inbox

-So, his performance on April 5 shouldn’t come as a shock.
+So his performance on Saturday night shouldn’t come as a shock.
 It surely, however, deserves its flowers.
-Becoming the first player since Larry Bird (1979) to score 30 points in both the Elite Eight and Final Four isn’t a small feat.
-Beating the top overall seed from the best college basketball conference for a second time isn’t either.
+Becoming the first player since Larry Bird (1979) to score 30 points in the Elite Eight and Final Four isn’t a small feat.
+Beating the top overall seed from the best college basketball conference — for a second time — isn’t either.

-“Walter… stepped up late making big-time shots, which allowed us to pull out this victory,” Golden said on Sunday.
+“Walter… stepped up late making big-time shots,” Golden said, staring into the crowd of hundreds of journalists after the game.
+“Which allowed us to pull out this victory.”

-That, in itself, is an accomplishment no one would have imagined entering this season, as Florida began the year outside the top 25 in KenPom — the widely respected and commonly used college basketball metric site.
+That, in itself, is an accomplishment no one would have imagined entering this season, as Florida began the year outside the top 25 in KenPom — the widely respected and utilized college basketball metric site.
 It surely wasn’t expected when Golden arrived in Gainesville three years ago.

-While it boasts a pair of national championships and arguably the greatest modern stretch of college basketball, UF advanced to the second weekend of the NCAA Tournament just once in its last nine postseason berths.
-Without Billy Donovan and his four Final Fours, Golden and Florida’s victory on April 5 would be a program-defining moment, and it will likely be celebrated in Gainesville as such.
+While it boasts a pair of national championships and arguably the greatest modern stretch of college basketball, Florida had advanced to the second weekend of the NCAA Tournament just once in its last nine postseason berths.
+Without Billy Donovan and his four Final Fours, Golden and Florida’s victory on Saturday would be a program-defining moment.
+And it should be celebrated as such.

 “[It’s] a great accomplishment for our program to make it here to the Final Four,” Golden said.
 “I'm incredibly proud of these guys for getting this win.
 We're alive, man.
 We're playing for this national championship on Monday night.”

-The Cougars are a methodical, slow-paced unit that rely on their defense to suffocate opponents.
+The Cougars are a methodical, slow-paced unit that relies on their defense to suffocate opponents (first in KenPom adjusted defensive efficiency).
 As national championship fate would have it, Florida is nearly the exact opposite.
-Just as Clayton Jr. so dutifully presented on the national stage on April 5, the Gators aim to drown teams offensively, especially from behind the arc.
+Just as Clayton Jr. so dutifully presented on the national stage on Saturday night, the Gators aim to drown teams offensively, especially from behind the arc.

-That contrast will make for a battle of pace of play, but taking things slower might not be an issue for Florida.
-At least not for Clayton Jr., which is where the final snapshot unfolds.
+That contrast will make for a battle of pace of play, but taking things slower might not be an issue for Florida — at least not for Clayton Jr.

-As the Final Four court was rapidly cleared to make way for the second semifinal, the senior guard walked into the tunnel, looking down.
-With hands reaching from the stands, looking to get a momentary brush of the budding NCAA Tournament star, he was unfazed, murmuring the same statement from before: “One more.”
+As the Final Four court cleared rapidly to make way for the second semifinal, the senior walked into the tunnel, looking down.
+With hands reaching from the stands, looking to get a momentary brush of the budding NCAA star, he was unfazed, murmuring his same statement from before: “One more.”

 “I guess you could say I haven’t really had time to reflect on what I’ve been doing,” he said.
 “I’ve just been focused on us winning games with these guys.”